broadinstitute/seqr/deploy/kubernetes/README.md

 Deploy and Manage Seqr
 ----------------------

-To deploy all seqr components to your Kubernetes environment,
+To deploy all seqr components to your Kubernetes environment:

-    cd $SEQR_ROOT
-    ./servctl deploy-all-and-load {deployment-target}   # deployment-target can be 'minikube', 'gcloud-dev', or 'gcloud-prod'
+    ./servctl deploy-all minikube

 The `./servctl` script provides subcommands for deploying and interacting with seqr components, and performing other common development and troubleshooting operations.